zeffo/pytemplate/README.md

 The main.py script uses asyncio and concurrent.Futures.ThreadPoolExecutor to render and save the documents concurrently.
 The threaded_main.py script uses threading.

-(The performance difference exists due to the GIL.)

 # Usage:
 Command Line utility: